8.1. Symmetric Matrices#

 So we have that this symmetric matrix can be written as a linear combination of matrices that represent orthogonal projections.

 The construction we performed in the last example can be generalized.
-As is the content of the last theorem in this section.
+Which is the content of the last theorem in this section.

 Theorem 8.1.2 (Spectral Decomposition of Symmetric Matrices)